 If you’ve been reading my blog, ProofreadAnywhere, you know how much I love what I do.
 But I don’t love it because what I read is always exciting or enamoring in some way, I love it for what it allows me to do with the rest of my life.

 4) Court reporters are repeat customers.
 That’s right!
-No more scrounging for work on craigslist!
 If you’re good, your reporters come back to you again and again.
-My clients even ask me if I’ll be working on vacation–they hate having to use another proofreader.
+My clients even ask me if I’ll be working on vacation — they hate having to use another proofreader.
 Work hard on your development in this course and before you know it, you’ll be indispensable.
 You save them lots of time, too — the best reporters know they need proofreaders to really be good.
 You proofreading their jobs frees them up to do more reporting, for which they earn more money.
 A side benefit of your clients being repeat customers is that they’ll start sending referrals your way, too, which is the best way to build your business.
 Your clients literally start marketing for you!

 There you have it — don’t even think about trying to change my mind!
-I am a huge nerd and I will forever be loyal to transcripts and the court reporters in need of an eagle-eye! 🙂 Do you proofread transcripts?
-I bet you’ll agree with me, there’s no better way to earn an income proofreading.
+I am a huge nerd and I will forever be loyal to transcripts and the court reporters in need of an eagle eye! 🙂 Do you proofread transcripts?
+If you do, I bet you’ll agree with me that it’s one of the best ways to earn an income.